For its Wednesday, October 28, 2020 meeting, CIM’s Management and Economics Society is pleased to welcome:

 Wednesday, October 28, 2020

-Seminar is complimentary and seats are limited.
-Register by Tuesday, October 27, to secure your place.
-Please RSVP by replying to firstname.lastname@example.org if you are interested in attending.
+The seminar is complimentary.
+Please register for it by Tuesday, October 28, to secure your place.
+RSVP by replying to firstname.lastname@example.org if you are interested in attending it.

 Thank you to our sponsor, Schulich Executive Education Centre.